psytech42/psytech42/README.md

-- 👋 Hi, I’m Twishmay @psytech42
+- 👋 Hi, I’m Twishmay from the Prototyping team at @psytech42
 - 👀 I’m interested in almost everything
 - 🌱 I’m currently learning about people and products
 - 💞️ I’m looking to collaborate on all our projects at PsyTech
 - 📫 You can reach me at @twishmay on Twitter DMs

 <!---
 psytech42/psytech42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.